 |Year||CPU Model||Core count|

 Of course M. Picky will say:

-But the more cores in a CPU the more the clock speed reduces!
+But the more cores in a CPU, the lower the clock speed!

 True, historically this is the case, the more cores the less GHz.

 Why does it not bother me?

 Most virtualised environments need more cores over clock speed to improve the concurrency.
 Especially in environments with lot’s of small-size VMs.

 So let’s include the Money factor and have a look at it to prove that it could save you good money to switch to single socket servers!

 - Scenario A : Small infrastructure, 3 hosts running vSphere Standard only.